thautwarm/MLStyle.jl/docs/src/index.md

 - Straightforward

-    I think there is no need to talk about why we should use pattern matching instead of manually writing something like conditional branches and nested visitors for datatypes.
+    I think there is no need to talk about why we should use pattern matching instead of manually writing something like conditional branches and nested data visitors.

 - Performance Gain

-    When dealing with complex conditional logics and visiting nested datatypes, the codes compiled via `MLStyle.jl` is usually as fast as handwritten code.
-You can check the [benchmarks](#benchmark) for details.
+    When dealing with conditional logics or visiting nested data, the codes compiled via `MLStyle.jl` is usually faster than the handwritten code.
+You can check the [benchmarks](#benchmark) section for details.

 - Extensibility and Hygienic Scoping

-    You can define your own patterns via the interfaces `def_pattern`, `def_app_pattern` and `def_gapp_pattern`.
-Almost all built-in patterns are defined at [Pervasives.jl](https://github.com/thautwarm/MLStyle.jl/blob/master/src/Pervasives.jl).
+    You can define your own patterns via the interfaces:

-    Once you define a pattern, you're tasked with giving some qualifiers to your own patterns to prevent visiting them from unexpected modules.

-- You can use MLStyle in development via [Bootstrap mechanism](https://github.com/thautwarm/MLStyle.jl/tree/master/bootstrap):

-    Now there's a code generation tool called `bootstrap` available at [MLStyle/bootstrap](https://github.com/thautwarm/MLStyle.jl/tree/master/bootstrap), which you can take advantage of to remove MLStyle dependency when making distributions.
+    - `pattern_uncall(::Type{P}, self, type_params, type_args, args)`
+    - `pattern_unref(::Type{P}, self, args)`

+    Check documentations for details.

+- **You can use MLStyle only in development time** by expanding the macros(MLStyle generates **enclosed** codes which requires no runtime support, which means **the generated code can run without MLStyle installed**!)

     Also, MLStyle is implemented by itself now, via the bootstrap method.